bcit-ltc/infrastructure-documentation/docs/dev-workflow/getting-started-dev.md

     1. Start Docker
     1. Open a terminal and run `docker container run -p 8080:80 nginx`
     1. Open a browser and navigate to `localhost:8080`

+### Dockerfile

+The core configuration file for Docker is the `Dockerfile`.
+This file specifies how your app should be built.

+The `Dockerfile` is a sequence of commands that the build engine reads to create everything your app needs to run.
+The final output of the build engine is an `image` that can (generally) run on any machine.

+!!! example "Example `Dockerfile` commands"

+    FROM python

+    WORKDIR /app

+    COPY . ./

+    RUN pip install

+For more information about options and best-practices about how to build a `Dockerfile`, see the [`Dockerfile` reference documentation](https://docs.docker.com/engine/reference/builder/).

 ### `docker compose`